Production Deployment

 - Workflow Orchestrator: Manages workflow execution, data flow, and state persistence

-- Component Servers: Provide business logic and can be scaled independently
+- Workers: Provide business logic and can be scaled independently

 This separation allows you to: